Talha-Tahir2001/WeatherWhiz/README.md

 -   **Responsive Design**: Optimized for different screen sizes, providing a seamless experience on both desktop and mobile devices.

 ## WeatherWhiz
-Check it out at [Weather Whiz](https://weather-whiz-woad.vercel.app/) and give it a star!!!
+Check it out at [Weather Whiz](https://weather-whiz-woad.vercel.app/) and give it a 🌟!!!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.4.

 ## Development server